Living in Canada, a bilingual country, I have always had an interest in learning languages, which led me to get a degree in linguistics.

 They also have a variety of 20-hour specialization courses such as Teaching Young Learners, Teaching Business English, and Teaching English Online But perhaps the deciding factor was the job placement support and make the process of searching for an accredited ESL school easily.

 Concerns before teaching online

 Before becoming an online teacher, I was concerned about whether the methods of teaching I was used to would translate into the online platform.
 Would the use of teaching aids, authentic material, and courseware be different?
 I was also concerned if I was computer savvy enough to be successful at it.

 Actually, most of the methods and materials could be adapted to teaching English online.

 Advice for someone planning or considering teaching English online

 Anyone planning to teach English from home should really take their time and consider whether it is right for them.
 They should consider what their motivations are.
 It is much easier to sustain your interest if there is a real need and you are naturally motivated as well.

 Talk to people you know who are teaching online, watch videos (lots of videos!) of online classes so that you can see some examples of how others are doing it.

 And finally, be sure that you know the technology you think you will need, and learn it if you don’t know it.

 I would definitely recommend teaching online.
-It has given me a lot of flexibility and autonomy in my work life and, for someone like me who doesn’t like to commute, it’s been a lifesaver!
+Being able to teach English from home has given me a lot of flexibility and autonomy in my work life and, for someone like me who doesn’t like to commute, it’s been a lifesaver!